-- 1. Click the Upload to button at the bottom of the window. - 2.
+- 1. Click the sharing button at the top of the window. - 2.
 Select iTunes from the pop-up list.

 Step 3: Convert files

 Click Convert to start processing your files.
 After conversion is completed, the files will be uploaded to your iTunes cloud storage.